ar-io/docs/docs/src/arns.md

 The Arweave Name System (ArNS) introduces an adaptive pricing model for registering names within the AR.IO Network.
 The core objective is to strike a balance between market demand and pricing fairness, leveraging both static and dynamic pricing elements.
 The system differentiates prices based on character lengths of names and offers varied purchasing options such as leasing, permanent acquisition, and undernames.

 A unique feature of the ArNS pricing mechanism is the integration of a Demand Factor (DF), a dynamic multiplier that adjusts name prices in response to market demand.
-The DF is determined by comparing the total revenue in IO tokens from the current period to a moving average of revenues from the preceding period window.
+The DF is determined by comparing the total revenue in ARIO tokens from the current period to a moving average of revenues from the preceding period window.
 Depending on whether revenue is above, below, or equal to this average, the DF can increase or decrease.
 These adjustments are contained within boundaries to prevent extreme pricing variations.

 This comprehensive approach ensures that ArNS names are accessible and reasonably priced, adapting to market trends while maintaining an equitable and maintenance-free registration environment.